tarwn/lessthandot-hugo/blogs/content/posts/2010-12-17-clean-code-and-project-failure-or-risk-i.md

 Project success is not a boolean matter, it is a complex, organic, human one.

-## But We Were Talking About Clean Code…?
+## But We Were Talking About Clean Code...?

 Ok, so coming back down to Earth for a moment, what does all of this have to do with clean code?